Skip to main content

 3. Complete the authorization flow again

-1. Go to your Apps page
+1. Go to your Connectors page

 3. Confirm removal